 Webtoon is a popular site for comics and graphic novels and boasts an extensive manga collection, making it a go-to site for manga readers.

-You can publish your manga on Webtoon with Webtoon Canvas.
+Publishing manga on Webtoon with Webtoon Canvas offers you an opportunity to build your audience.
 Webtoon offers running contests, so if you’ve got quality that you believe readers will enjoy, then give Webtoon a try.

 2. Use an online self-publishing platform

 Kindle Comic Converter is an easy-to-use tool that can help new and seasoned manga artists.
 It can help you create a well-formatted ebook by taking your existing files (PNG, JPG, GIF, CBZ, CBR, and CB7) and condensing them per standard format.
 KCC is available for Windows, Mac, and Linux.
 Best of all, it’s free!

 Know that digital manga is increasingly popular and is something you should consider as a modern manga artist looking to gain financial success from your work.

 Using KCC helps you format your book so that anyone with a Kindle device or other e-reader can download and enjoy it.